-YouTube recently marked its sweet sixteen anniversary.
+YouTube recently marked its 17th anniversary.
 Having started on Valentine’s Day in 2005, it’s safe to say that many people have grown to love the online platform as their go-to site for music videos, vlogs, sports highlights, and then some.

 Averaging more than 1 billion monthly users, YouTube is home to lots of content from all around the globe.
 It’s little wonder why Google, the behemoth of our times, didn’t blink twice when making a buying decision just 18 months after YouTube was launched.